AnyLog-co/documentation/training/Session II (Deployment).md

 ## Overview

 This document describes how to deploy and configure an AnyLog Network.
-The example provides directions to:
+This guided session provides directions to:
 * Deploy an  AnyLog Network consisting of  4 nodes (2 operators, 1 query, 1 master)
+* Deploy and Configure EdgeX as a data source
 * Deploy our Remote CLI - an open source web interface used for querying data
 * Deploy and Configure Grafana to visualize the data
-* Deploy and Configure EdgeX as a data source
-* Deploy and Configure Grafana to visualize the data

 **Deployment Diagram**:

 ![deployment diagram](../imgs/deployment_diagram.png)

-## prerequisites
+## Prerequisites
 Prior to this session, users are required to prepare:
-* 4 machines (physical or virtual) to host the nodes in the network, with the following:
+* 4 machines (physical or virtual) to host the AnyLog nodes, as follows:
     - A Linux environment.
     - A minimum of 256MB of RAM.
     - A minimum of 10GB of disk space.